glesica/pkgraph/README.md

 it against an already-populated database without any trouble.
 However, I haven't verified this and there are no tests for it, so it is probably safer to blow away your database before re-running.

+## Future Work

+In addition to the work items listed below, there are, let's say ample, additional items sprinkled throughout the source code.

+1. Handle git dependencies
+2. Parse author strings when possible to separate the name and email
+3. Allow a combination of local, pub, and even git packages
+4. Serialize the package version cache for reuse on subsequent runs
+5. Allow custom Neo4j host and port

+Feel free to report issues if you find bugs or have suggestions to improve the tool.